St. David’s School of Nursing

 Preparing the next generation of nurses to improve health care.

 The St. David's School of Nursing at Texas State University educates and prepares graduates, using innovative teaching strategies and state-of-the-art technology.
-Graduates provide ethical, safe, and effective, patient-centered care and contribute to present and emerging research and health management practices.
-Graduates demonstrate competences in clinical judgement, collaborate as members and leaders of interprofessional healthcare teams, and utilize scientifically based interventions.
-As caring professional nurses, graduates manage illness; promote, maintain, and restore health; and provide end-of-life care for diverse individuals, families, populations, and global communities across the lifespan.
+Graduates provide ethical, safe, and effective, patient-centered care, contribute to present and emerging research, and lead change in health management practices and health care systems.
+Graduates demonstrate competence in clinical judgement and diagnostics, collaborate as members and leaders of interprofessional healthcare teams, utilize and evaluate scientifically-based interventions, and serve in educational roles benefiting the future nursing workforce.
+As caring professional nurses with advanced role preparation, graduates manage illness; promote, maintain, and restore health; plan, implement and evaluate evidence-based health care quality improvement, and provide care for diverse individuals, families, populations, and global communities across the lifespan.

 The St. David's School of Nursing offers specialized graduate programs in leadership and administration, family nurse practitioner, and psychiatric mental health nurse practitioner advanced nursing roles.
-The grade programs are offered via online with schedule on-campus intensive and preceptor-led experiences within the state of Texas.
-On-campus intensives (OCIs) are immersive learning experiences facilitated by graduate faculty for students to engage in a variety of simulations. learn from expert guest lecturers from the field, and interact one-on-one with faculty.
-OCI's are a hallmark of our program during which students enjoy peer-to-peer engagement, faculty support, active learning and networking.
-Our programs offer students flexibility and support to further their nursing education while still working as a Registered Nurse.
+The graduate program options are offered online with preceptor-led experiences.
+Online Master’s programs offer immersive learning experiences facilitated by graduate faculty for students to engage in a variety of virtual simulations, learn from expert guest lecturers in the field, and interact one-on-one with preceptors and faculty.
+Our programs offer students flexibility and support to further their nursing education while still working as a Registered Nurse or an advanced practice nurse.

 Academic Progression